pluarant/pluarant.github.io/pricing.md

 <div class="separator-2"></div>

 <h4>Q: What is Monthly Active Users?</h4>
 <p>Monthly Active User (MAU) is a key performance indicator (KPI) often used by mobile apps, online games and social networking sites.
 MAU represents the unique monthly active users for a monthly billing cycle.
 MAU is counted when a user connects to mesibo server within monthly billing cycle.
-To further clarify, it will be only counted as one when a unique user connects to mesibo server multiple times during the monthly billing cycle.
+To further clarify, it will be only counted as one active user when a unique user connects to mesibo server multiple times during the monthly billing cycle.
 A connection is required to perform any types of communication (sending and receiving messages, calls etc) between users and servers.</p>

 <h4>Q: What is Concurrent Users (peak connections/simultaneous connection)?</h4>